 You can read iSGTW via our homepage, RSS, or email.
 For the complete iSGTW experience, sign up for an account or log in with OpenID and manage your email subscription from your account preferences.
 If you do not wish to access the website's features, you can just subscribe to the weekly email here.

 iSGTW began as Science Grid This Week, which was first published in April 2005.
 It went international on 16 November 2006, becoming International Science Grid This Week.
-Since then it has grown steadily, receiving over 125,000 unique visits from 192 countries and territories in 2010.
-By email alone, iSGTW now has approximately 7300 subscribers.
+Since then it has grown steadily, receiving over 165,000 unique visits in 2012, from countries all over the globe.
+By email alone, iSGTW now has approximately 8,800 subscribers.

 In the past, iSGTW reported exclusively on developments in grid computing technology and the scientific research it enabled.
 Grid remains our stock-in-trade, but we increasingly report on developments in other distributed computing fields — such as cloud technology — along with the occasional article about high performance computing (HPC, sometimes called “supercomputing”).

 iSGTW is jointly funded by organizations in America and Europe.
 In the US, it is funded through the National Science Foundation.
 In Europe, it is funded by the European Commission’s Information Society and Media Directorate-General, through e-ScienceTalk.

 |EGI.eu is a foundation established under Dutch law to create and maintain a pan-European Grid Infrastructure in collaboration with National Grid Initiatives and European International Research Organisations, to guarantee the long-term availability of a generic e-infrastructure for all European research communities and their international collaborators.|

 |The Open Science Grid enables scientific research by bringing multidisciplinary collaborations together with the latest advances in distributed computing technologies.
 The OSG, a U.S. grid computing project with international partners, is used for scientific research in many fields, including bioinformatics, nanotechnology and physics.|